Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 - Can you make it so travaler backpack not breakable by mobs?

+- Can you make superiorshields:vanilla_shield_obsidian have no durability aka infinite

 - Make a parasite ender dragon spawn once the normal one dies "srparasites:sim_dragone" and "srparasites:sim_dragonehead"
   - [ ] needs testing
   - [ ] complete